UBC-MDS/beautiful-jekyll/policies.md

 ## Attendance

-Attendance in lectures and lab sessions is not mandatory but highly recommended.
+Attendance in lectures and lab sessions is *typically* not mandatory<sup>1</sup> but highly recommended.
 You will get the most out of the program if you show up in person.

+<sup>1.
+To maintain fairness to all group members, some project based courses will implement mandatory attendance to some or all classes.
+This information will be provided at the start of the relevant block.<sup>

 **If you are feeling unwell, are experiencing any flu-like symptoms, or have reason to believe you may have Covid-19, please do not come to any in-person meetings including lectures, labs, office hours, or quizzes**.